 Sally Rosenthal seemed to stop at the final hurdle and never got

 there beautiful sewing machine quite

 right.
 Were they so pleased with the influx of money they became side

 tracked?
 Did they believe it was finished?
 I doubt it; after all, if

 the machine were easily operated, there would have been public

-had originally designed the amazing machine did not have any further
+had originally designed the amazing machine did not have enough further

-input into its manufacture and so did not cure the minor problems
+input into its manufacture.
+He did not cure the minor problems

 You can see that the price of the Moldacots